supaero-aircraft-design/FAST-GA/docs/documentation/models/aerodynamics/index.rst

 Aerodynamics models
 ===================

-Models for specific parts of the aircraft and computation choices are available here:
+A description of the models used for the computation of the aerodynamics of the aircraft is available here:

 .. toctree::
    :maxdepth: 2